 - Alais Griffin, Former FMCSA Chief Counsel

-Samsara will provide full support for all of our customers when the new rules go into effect.
-We expect the new rules to go into effect at the end of September or early October, 120 days after publication in the Federal Register, which is still pending.
+Samsara provides full support for the new rules that went into effect on September 29, 2020.
 If you have questions on how to manage these changes for your fleet, our support team is available 24/7/365 to guide you through the process.